 Rapid, multiplexed, whole genome and plasmid sequencing of foodborne pathogens using long-read nanopore technology

-United States public health agencies are focusing on next-generation sequencing (NGS) to quickly identify and characterize foodborne pathogens.
-Here, the MinION nanopore, long-read sequencer was used to simultaneously sequence the entire chromosome and plasmids of Salmonella enterica subsp. enterica serovar Bareilly and Escherichia coli O157:H7.
-A rapid, random sequencing approach, coupled with de novo genome assembly within a customized data analysis workflow, that can resolve highly-repetitive genomic regions, was developed.
-In sequencing runs, as short as four hours, using nanopore data alone, full-length genomes were obtained with an average identity of 99.87% for Salmonella Bareilly and 99.89% for E. coli in comparison to the respective MiSeq references.
-These long-read assemblies provided information on serotype, virulence factors, and antimicrobial resistance genes.
-Using a custom-developed, SNP-selection workflow, the potential of the nanopore-only assemblies (after only 30 minutes of sequencing) for rapid phylogenetic inference, with identical topology compared to the published dataset, was demonstrated.
-To achieve maximum quality assemblies, the developed bioinformatics workflow employed additional polishing steps to correct the systematic errors produced by the nanopore-only assemblies.
-Nanopore sequencing provided a shorter (10 hours library preparation and sequencing) turnaround time compared to other NGS technologies.
+U.S. public health agencies have employed next-generation sequencing (NGS) as a tool to quickly identify foodborne pathogens during outbreaks.
+Although established short-read NGS technologies are known to provide highly accurate data, long-read sequencing is still needed to resolve highly-repetitive genomic regions and genomic arrangement, and to close the sequences of bacterial chromosomes and plasmids.
+Here, we report the use of long-read nanopore sequencing to simultaneously sequence the entire chromosome and plasmid of Salmonella enterica subsp. enterica serovar Bareilly and Escherichia coli O157:H7.
+We developed a rapid and random sequencing approach coupled with de novo genome assembly within a customized data analysis workflow that uses publicly-available tools.
+In sequencing runs as short as four hours, using the MinION instrument, we obtained full-length genomes with an average identity of 99.87% for Salmonella Bareilly and 99.89% for E. coli in comparison to the respective MiSeq references.
+These nanopore-only assemblies provided readily available information on serotype, virulence factors, and antimicrobial resistance genes.
+We also demonstrate the potential of nanopore sequencing assemblies for rapid preliminary phylogenetic inference.
+Nanopore sequencing provides additional advantages as very low capital investment and footprint, and shorter (10 hours library preparation and sequencing) turnaround time compared to other NGS technologies.